LEGAL

 • Personal information to the extent covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FCRA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA) and the Driver’s Privacy Protection Act of 1994.

 Certain types of Personal Information are considered “Sensitive Personal Information” under the CCPA.
-Specifically, Sensitive Personal Information is defined under the CCPA as information that reveals a consumer’s:
+Specifically, Sensitive Personal Information is a specific type of Personal Information defined specifically as its own category under California law in the CCPA as information that reveals a consumer’s:

 • Social Security, driver’s license, state identification card, or passport number;